Which DNA test shows neanderthal

 Key Takeaways:

-🧬 23andMe is the only DNA testing company that provides a Neanderthal percentage in results.
+🧬 23andMe stands alone as the DNA testing provider that offers a Neanderthal heritage percentage in its findings.

-🧬 Knowing about your Neanderthal heritage can have advantages, such as improved immunity, increased fertility, and higher testosterone levels.
+🧬 Recognizing your Neanderthal ancestry can bring benefits like enhanced immunity, greater fertility, and elevated testosterone levels.

-🧬 Andras, the author, has expertise in DNA analysis, genealogy, and genetic testing.
+🧬 Andras, the writer, possesses specialized knowledge in DNA evaluation, familial history, and genetic assessments.

 23andMe is the only contemporary DNA testing company that provides a Neanderthal percentage in results.
 If you have even one direct Neanderthal ancestor, your test will reflect it– regardless of how distant that relative may be.